Before you make an application

 If you wish to make a complaint against a builder, please contact the Queensland Building and Construction Commission.

-The Department of Housing and Public Works' Building and Development Dispute Resolution Committees review local councils' and private building certifers' decisions.
+The Department of Housing and Public Works' Development Tribunals review local councils' and private building certifiers' decisions.
 QCAT cannot review these decisions.